Earth Science News

 On a hot and humid afternoon in Mokwa, Nigeria, Fatima and Habiba Jibrin sat under a mango tree, waiting for the recovery of corpses they fear may never come.

-Both women, married to the same man, had been spending their nights there since last week when the worst flood in living memory wiped out swathes of the town -- sweeping away their home, two other wives of their husband, and 16 children.
+Both women, married to the same man, had been spending their nights there since a week before when the worst flood in living memory wiped out swathes of the town -- sweeping away their home, two other wives of their husband, and 16 children.

 Fatima, 26, lost four children, while Habiba, 27, lost six.